 How many of you have wondered what is on the inside of your regulator or how it works?
 What do all those markings around your cylinder mean?
 Do you avoid service centres because you are frightened someone may ask you if your regulator is a Piston or Diaphragm?
-Or is the total of your equipment knowledge the fact that if your regulator starts to free flow, you hit it!
-Then the PADI Equipment Specialty is for you.
+Or is the sum of your equipment knowledge the fact that if your regulator starts to free flow, you hit it?!
+If so, then the PADI Equipment Specialty is for you.

-By identifying where a problem stems from could save you time and money.
-This simple information can tell you whether there is a need of the attention of a service engineer or a readily available quick fix that could save you money.
+Being able to identify where a problem stems from could save you time and money.
+This simple information can tell you whether there is a need for the attention of a service engineer or a readily available quick fix that you can do yourself.

-Any qualified diver may attend and the programme is ideally designed for all levels of experience from new divers looking to purchase their own equipment in the future, experienced divers who already own their equipment and it is a must for anyone thinking of moving up the PADI ladder to Divemaster and above.
+Any qualified diver may attend this course, and the programme is ideally designed for all levels of experience from new divers looking to purchase their own equipment in the future to experienced divers who already own their equipment.
+It is also a must for anyone thinking of moving up the PADI professional ladder to Divemaster and beyond.

 How do I get started?

 As with all of the diving education programmes at Aquasport you start with a deposit of £50.
-There are no manuals so you don’t have to worry about any home study.
+There are no manuals so you don’t have to worry about any home study before this course.